ianw/extedit/README.md

 Installation
 ------------

-Either download the XPI or make it from source.
+Either download the XPI from the [releases](https://github.com/ianw/extedit/releases) or make it from source.

 In thunderbird, go `Tools -> Add-Ons -> Extensions` and select the gear to install.
 Restart as required.
 You can update preferences